Why and How to Hire for Character

 Step four: Decide how you’re going to assess your candidate’s responses and lay out the scoring scheme beforehand (a rubric is a good way to do this).

-Hiring for character is a great way to make interviews more active.
+Hiring for personality and character is a great way to make interviews more active.
 It allows you to get to know your candidates on a deeper level.
 With Hireguide, we help you define your focus areas up front.
 You can easily start hiring for character by choosing which traits/skills/competencies you’d like to assess for in our “Add Custom Focus Area” section.
 We include common traits/competencies like problem-solving, communication, management, etc. Ready to start hiring for character?
 Get started for free today!

 Arrow pointing left